 Cycling from San Ignacio in Peru

-This blog post was written in July 2010.
+This blog post was written July 11th 2010.
 A blog entry from my Alaska to Argentina bike tour.

 The downhill section is ok, and I have stretches of relative smoothness, but I need to pay attention, as every now and then I will suddenly come across parts with the most awful corrugations or areas that look like the Peruvian Army had some mortar practice.